 3. Stability Shoes:

-Stability has gradually become a generic term in the footwear industry for shoes that have any sort of corrective support.
-It does, however, still imply a shoe that has a level of corrective support below that of motion control.
+Stability has gradually become a generic term in the footwear industry for shoes that have any corrective support.
+It does, however, still imply a shoe that has a level of remedial support below that of motion control.

 About halfway through the life of your shoes, you might want to buy another pair of walking shoes to rotate into your walks.
 Your shoes will last longer when you allow them to decompress and dry out between workouts.
 Also, having a fresh pair of shoes as a reference will help you notice when your old ones are ready to be replaced.